JuliaLang/julia/JuliaSyntax/docs/src/api.md

 ```

 In addition to the `kind`, a small integer set of "flags" is included to
-further distinguish details of each expresssion, accessed with the `flags`
+further distinguish details of each expression, accessed with the `flags`
 function.
 The kind and flags can be wrapped into a `SyntaxHead` which is
 accessed with the `head` function.